By Arré Bench Mar. 02, 2020

 Hanging rapists is not a cure-all for India’s rape problem.
 The death penalty concerns itself with punishment, but at this juncture, prevention is even more important.
 That will only be achieved by confronting India’s ingrained misogyny, starting at home.
 By honouring the spirit of the changes made since 2012.
 By creating the social and legal framework where victims can be assured of support and justice, while rapists can no longer act with impunity.

-The execution of Nirbhaya’s killers’ should not be a cause to celebrate.
-That’s because hanging these men will not be the ultimate victory in the fight against rape.
-The road to recovery for this broken part of our society is a long one, and will continue long after this sentence is carried out – whenever that happens.
+The execution of Nirbhaya’s killers’ should not have been a cause to celebrate.
+That’s because hanging those men was not be the ultimate victory in the fight against rape.
+The road to recovery for this broken part of our society is a long one.